pjrt/stags/README.md

 }
 ```

+After adding this plugin, we can call `sbt downloadSources`.

 This plugin will copy the source files from the cache into `target/externalSources` for a project. `stags` can then
 pick them up from there (alongside the source files).

+An issue with this strategy is that we must call `downloadSources` every time we add or change a dependency.

 One way to add this to all projects without committing anything into your repos is to:
 * Place the file above in `~/.sbt/1.0/plugins/`